-- To define production departments, create departments in the Departments catalog and set Planning interval.
+- To define production departments, go to Production, under Catalogs, click Departments, and create departments.
+Ensure that you set Planning interval for them.
 This interval is a planning period for an operation.
 For instance, a day can be a planning period for the wood cutting operation in the table manufacturing process.

 Warning!
 It is highly recommended that you set Planning interval equal to the average time that the operation takes in a work center.
 Otherwise, a sequence of operations can be scheduled for a period that is longer than actually required.
 For instance, an operation takes 15 minutes but you set the Planning interval to 1 hour.
 A sequence of two operations is scheduled to start at 9:00 AM.
 Then in this schedule, first operation starts at 9:00 AM and the second operation starts at 10:00 AM instead of 9:15 AM.

 - To define production resources and their work schedules, create work centers types in the Work centers catalog or Work centers workplace of assembly workers, or another type of your production resources consumed in similar operations.

 - If you want to plan production by work center types, ensure the following for each work center type: